nsrau/azure-docs.it-it/articles/azure-functions/functions-create-first-azure-function-azure-portal.md

 <properties
-   pageTitle="Creare una funzione dal portale di Azure | Microsoft Azure" description="Illustra come creare la prima funzione di Azure, un'applicazione senza server, in meno di due minuti." services="functions" documentationCenter="na" authors="ggailey777"
+   pageTitle="Create a function from the Azure Portal | Microsoft Azure" description="Build your first Azure Function, a serverless application, in less than two minutes." services="functions" documentationCenter="na" authors="ggailey777"